 Giving the excess amount of nitrogen to your Tomato will cause yellow leaves.
 You will also face lower leaf wilting.

-You must repot Juliet Tomato 6 weeks before the arrival of frost.
+Report Juliet Tomato 6 weeks before the arrival of frost.
 Summer will be an ideal time.

-In order to increase the number and size of your Juliet Tomato, an easy trick is to prune it.
+To increase the number and size of your Juliet Tomato, an easy trick is to prune it.

 Start the pruning process by pinching the suckers.
 This will promote the production of healthier fruit on your plant.